madhukar-git/system-design-primer/README.md

 ## Consistency patterns

 With multiple copies of the same data, we are faced with options on how to synchronize them so clients have a consistent view of the data.
-Recall the definition of consistency from the [CAP theorem](#cap-theorem) - Every read receives the most recent write or an error.
+Recall the definition of consistency from the [CAP theorem- # ](#cap-theorem) - Every read receives the most recent write or an error.

 ### Weak consistency